研究生类

 进入题库练习

-问答题Directions: Write a letter according to the situation below: You are planning to have a farewell party at a restaurant.
-You write to the manager of the restaurant inquiring the size, the decoration and the equipment.
+问答题Directions: After being involved in an accident, you were looked after by another person.
+Write a special letter to express your thanks.
 You should write about 100 words on ANSWER SHEET 2.
 Do not sign your own name at the end of the letter.
 Use "Li Ming" instead.
 You do not need to write the address.

 进入题库练习